phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 </toast>
 ```

 This launch attribute string is passed on to the app as data.launchArgs through the on('notification') handler.
 It's important to note that due to the Windows platform design, the other visual payload is not available to the handler on cold start.
-So notification attributes like message, title etc. which are available through the on('notification') handler when the app is running, won't be available for background notifications.
+Notification attributes like message, title, etc., are available through the on('notification') handler when the app is running, and won't be available for background notifications.